MarounGrey-Notes/Tech-Interview-Preparation/README.md

 # Tough interview questions

 ### Why do you want to leave your current position?
-**[MANAGER]** Working for my current company has allowed me to improve my skills and learn new tasks, and I'm grateful for those opportunities.
+* **[MANAGER]** Working for my current company has allowed me to improve my skills and learn new tasks, and I'm grateful for those opportunities.
 I'm hoping to advance into a management position so I can continue to use my leadership skills.
 My current company is small and has limited opportunities for growth, which has led me to apply for other jobs.<br>
-**[DEVELOPER]** Although I've appreciated the valuable learning experience that my current company has provided me, I'm eager to take on new challenges as I pursue my goal of becoming a versatile developer with proficiency across various technologies.
+* **[DEVELOPER]** Although I've appreciated the valuable learning experience that my current company has provided me, I'm eager to take on new challenges as I pursue my goal of becoming a versatile developer with proficiency across various technologies.
 Given your company's reputation and industry standing, I believe that this role presents an excellent opportunity to continue my career growth and further advance towards that objective. <br>
-**[ON SITE]** There's nothing I really dislike about my current job.
+* **[ON SITE]** There's nothing I really dislike about my current job.
 Working for my current company has allowed me to improve my skills and learn new tasks, and I'm grateful for those opportunities.
 I'm applying for this job because working remotely has become challenging for me.
 I've learned I thrive in an office environment, where I can collaborate with my coworkers by stopping at their desks to ask questions or share ideas.
 If hired for this position, I'm looking forward to working in the office and using my interpersonal skills to building meaningful relationships with the team here.

 ### What did you hate about your previous job
 I wouldn't say that there was anything that I 'hated' about my previous job, but there were some challenges that I faced.
 Sometimes there were short deadlines so I had to work long hours and my neck and wrists would become stiff.
 I had to learn how to take breaks and stretch, but I still have a long way to go.

-### How long are you going to work with us?
-Im looking for stability in my career and I applied to this position specifically because it offers a long-term opportunity.
-I have gont through your company's profile and I am aware of your employee's supportive culture and good work/life balance.

 ### [WEAKNESS] What is one of your weaknesses?
 I tend to be a perfectionist and sometimes I spend too much time on the task to make sure it's done perfectly.
 I have learned to balance this tendency with the need to meet deadlines and move on to the other tasks.